tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

                   Week1
 ```

-Creating the Java Eclipse Project `Homework1` generated a lot of new files!
-Only one of those new files is to be copied across the local/remote `GitHub` divide:
+Creating the `Java Eclipse Project`, `Homework1`, generated new files; Only one of which is to be copied over to the `GitHub` repository `InteratedProjects`:

 ```
 .../IntegratedProjects